fiskaltrust/release-notes/portal/portal-sprint-97.md

 #### Autogenerate unique CashBoxIdentification for QueuesDE (DE)

 In Germany it is required by law to use a vendor-unique identifier for the CashBoxIdentification.
-Now, the new functionality allows users to generate themselves a CashboxIdentification easily in the Portal.
+Now, the new functionality allows users to generate themselves a CashBoxIdentification easily in the Portal.
 The generated identifier is based on the queueid and is globally unique.

 ![CashBoxIdentification.png](images/sprint-97/CashBoxIdentification.png)